logicalclocks/hops-docs/docs/admin_guide/user-administration/activate.rst

 Activating users
 ===========================

-You, the administrator, have to approve each new user account before the user is able to login to HopsWorks.
+You, the administrator, have to approve each new user account before the user is able to login to Hopsworks.
 When you approve the account, you have to assign a role to a user as either an:

  * user